hapify/cli/README.md

 Alias: `hpf ls`

-This will display what is visible for the CLI from this directory.
+This command displays what is visible for the CLI from this directory.
-This shows the list of channels and the list of models used by those channels.
+It shows the list of channels and the list of models used by those channels.

 The CLI looks for `hapify.json` files to auto-detect channels.
 It recurses over sub-directories.
 Default depth is `2`.
-To change this, use the `depth` option.
+To modify this value, use the `depth` option.

 ```bash
 hpf list --depth 3